robertojmm/rmdb/README.md

   - [ ] Component 'changeSettingPath' INPUT that has an \$emit event which sends the new value to the father (use it on movieForm and in settings)
   - [ ] Clean parsers
   - [ ] Clean database class (???)
+  - [x] Add directors!!

 - Add Movies

   - [ ] Allow pages
-  - [ ] Auto Update movie library when new movie is added
+  - [x] Auto Update movie library when new movie is added
   - [ ] Manual input

 - Library